UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 100%;"}
 *Fig 9.
 Quantitative results for HAT compared to other methods [1].*

-HAT, HAT-S, and HAT-L share the same architecture, with HAT matching SwinIR’s depth and width, HAT-L doubling RHAGs for a larger model, and HAT-S having fewer parameters with 144 channels.

-Quantitatively, in terms of peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), two standard metrics for image reconstruction, HAT outperforms its peers (if only slightly).
+The authors compared 3 versions of the model: HAT-S, HAT, and HAT-L: HAT has a similar size to the existing Swin super-resolution model SwinIR, with 6 RHAG modules with 6 HABs each; HAT-L is larger than HAT, with 12 RHAGs instead of 6; HAT-S is smaller than HAT, with depthwise convolutions and a smaller channel number throughout the model, resulting in overall computation similar to that of SwinIR.
+Quantitatively, in terms of peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), two standard metrics for image reconstruction, HAT's variants outperform their peers (if only slightly), and larger HAT models tend to yield better performance (again, if only slightly).

 The HAT is a notable modification of the Swin transformer architecture, designed for super resolution, due to its large practical receptive field; while all SR methods have an entire image to work with as input, it takes effort and specific design to actually use the information that is there in an efficient manner, which can be crucial to reconstructing an image correctly.
 Judging by its quantitative results, the future state-of-the-art in SR will likely be driven, to some degree, by the development of methods that are designed to produce even larger receptive fields.